DGretta/Music/tooling/failure_patterns.md

 **Critical Note:** This pattern occurred immediately after creating accountability system, demonstrating the importance of actually following established procedures rather than assuming understanding.

+## **Core Operational Principles**

+### **Communication Clarity Principle**
+**Rule:** Stop and ask for clarification if anything seems ambiguous **Rationale:** User communication is direct and unambiguous - ambiguity indicates my misunderstanding, not unclear communication
+**Application:** When any statement could be interpreted multiple ways, immediately ask for clarification rather than making assumptions
+**Examples:**
+- Uncertain if question seeks information vs. action → Ask which is intended
+- Multiple possible interpretations → State interpretations and ask which is correct
+- Any doubt about intent → Explicitly request clarification before proceeding

+**Prevention Impact:** Eliminates intent assumption failures by replacing guesswork with verification

 **Pattern:** Promise efficient execution, deliver wasteful operations **Examples:**
 - "Single write operation" → multiple function calls